sbharg/gnn_influence_probs/README.md

 ### Cascade Generator

 Generates training cascades according to the ground truth IC model defined on a network.
 For each cascade generated, both the timestamp and edgelist version is logged.
-The timestamp version the nodes activated at each timestamp, where the nodes listed on the i'th line indicate the nodes activated during the i'th timestamp.
-The edgelist version list all the edges that were successfully activated and passed information from their source node to their destination node.
+The timestamp version lists the nodes activated at each timestamp, where the nodes listed on the i'th line indicate the nodes activated during the i'th timestamp.
+The edgelist version lists all the edges that were successfully activated and passed information from their source node to their destination node.

 Usage:
 ```